Section Menu

 Visa

-TEAN, the Education Abroad Network, is a study abroad organization based in Chicago, that has been developing high-quality study abroad programs for American students since 1995 by establishing partnerships with universities across the South Pacific and Pacific Rim.
-The University of Sydney (USyd) was founded in 1850 and is one of the oldest and most prestigious institutions in Australia; it’s typically ranked among the top 50 universities in the world.
-Just under 50,000 students attend USyd, including 11,000 international students from more than 130 countries.
-USyd’s beautiful and stately campus is surrounded by many unique neighborhoods, known for their offbeat artistic culture and café scene.
+The University of Sydney (USyd) is one of the oldest and most prestigious institutions in Australia and is ranked among the top 50 universities in the world.
+There are just under 50,000 students.
+USyd is situated on a beautiful and stately campus, surrounded by many unique neighborhoods that are known for their offbeat artistic culture and café scene.

 Courses

-USyd Courses Semester 2 is Fall and Semester 1 is spring.
+• USyd Courses Choose your other three courses from the many other offerings.
+As you search, make sure to note that Semester 2 is Fall and Semester 1 is spring.

 Transfer of Credit

-TEAN offers optional pre- and mid-semester excursions to exciting locations such as the South Island of New Zealand, Thailand, and other interesting cities around Australia.
+• TEAN offers optional pre- and mid-semester excursions to exciting locations such as New Zealand, Thailand, and other interesting cities around Australia.
 These excursions are an additional cost.

 Program Fee